vanessaiza/Juniperus-monticula_selection_test/README.md

 The folder "lfmm" contains the script and the data to run the LFMM analysis

 The file "Information of the populations.txt" contains the number of individual, lat/long, region and key name of the mountains sampled for this study

+The file "Summary.Rmd" contains inofrmation about the proyect of this repository